-On behalf of Kadish & Anthony Law Group posted in Construction Litigation on Thursday, April 14, 2016.
+On behalf of Kadish & Associates Law Group posted in Construction Litigation on Thursday, April 14, 2016.

 Environmental activists work to preserve lands in the United States that have at least one unique feature such as whether the land is one of few growing areas for certain types of vegetation or is a habitat for an endangered or rapidly disappearing animal species.
 While many here in Arizona and elsewhere would applaud this work, it can also cause problems for developers and construction companies who want to build on the land.
 This can lead to construction litigation being filed by either side depending on how a local government decides to deal with the controversy.